turingtechPK/mobile-test/README.md

 - Style the components you'll use according to Reddit's UI (https://play.google.com/store/apps/details?id=com.reddit.frontpage&hl=en_US&gl=US)
 - Don't reinvent the wheel: If you know a library that does what you need, use it.
 Good engineers are also good at stealing ;)
-- If you use a react-native project template to start off please seperate this into an extra commit, so that we can see what you personally did.
+- If you use a react-native project template as boilerplate, please seperate this into an extra commit, so that we can see what you personally did.
 - You don't have to create an app that runs both on iOS and Android.
-You can pick either one (although being cross-plattform is of course nice).
+You can pick either one (although being cross-plattform will give you bonus points).

 ## Code Submit
 Please organize, design, test and document your code as if it were going into production and send us a pull request.
 We will review it and get back to you in order to talk about your code!